Germantown, New York: Mohican-settler land disputes

 Abraham of Shekomeko (formerly known as Maumauntissekun or Shabash) protested the claims but was still willing to sell some land.
-His grievance was based on Mohican tradition: land that was not used is open for his people to continue hunting and fishing in the area.
+His grievance was based on Mohican tradition which provides that land that was not used is open for his people to continue hunting and fishing in the area.
 The Dutchess County territory being surveyed was unoccupied by white settlers for over four decades, making European claims de jure.
 The Mohicans, on the other hand, had been hunting and farming on the land for over two decades.
 According to a missionary memorandum recorded in 1743, Abraham went to New York City in 1724 where the governor promised to pay for Mohican land and leave them with a square mile for Mohican settlement.
 In September 1743 that square mile was divided by white settlers.
 In response, Abraham wrote to the governor disputing the unlawful claims.
 He tried to prove Mohican ownership by producing witnesses to the Little Nine Partners and even sent a petition around Shekomeko.
 In the end, the land was divided, and Abraham moved from the village site while Shekomeko was claimed by a proprietor.

 Founding of Germantown

 In 1710, Robert Livingston sold 6000 acre of his property to Anne, Queen of Great Britain, for use as work camps and resettlement of Palatine German refugees.
 Some 1,200 persons were settled at work camps to manufacture naval stores and pay off their passage as indentured labor.
 Known as "East Camp", the colony had four villages: Hunterstown, Queensbury, Annsbury, and Haysbury.
 The area was later renamed "Germantown".
 In 1775 Germantown was formed as a "district".
-Germantown was one of the seven original towns of Columbia County established by an act passed March 7, 1788.
-(The others were: Kinderhook, Canaan, Claverack, Hillsdale, Clermont, and Livingston).
+Germantown was one of the seven original towns of Columbia County established by an act passed March 7, 1788, alongside Kinderhook, Canaan, Claverack, Hillsdale, Clermont, and Livingston.

 In March 1845, a boat-load of people from East Camp, who had been to Hudson to make purchases, was run over first by a scow, and then by the steamboat South America.
 All nine individuals were lost.

 Removal

-During the American Revolution the Mohicans supported the colonists but after the war concluded that they were not welcome in the area's villages.
+During the American Revolution, the Mohicans supported the colonists.
+After the war concluded, however, they were not welcomed in the area's villages.
 The Oneida offered them a portion of land and in the mid-1780s they began to move to the prayer town of New Stockbridge.
 Although the community thrived and the population grew steadily, land companies, hoping to make a profit from the land inhabited by Indigenous communities, proposed that New York State remove all Native Americans from within its borders.
 In 1822 agents from New York, missionaries, and commissioners from the War Department negotiated with the Menominee and Ho-Chunk communities of Wisconsin for a tract of land on which to relocate the indigenous tribes of New York.
 In the following years, members of the community were relocated to Shawano County, Wisconsin, and settled on the reservation land.
 The modern Stockbridge-Munsee Community comprises the descendants of these and other bands and tribes relocated people.